Haven-Rau/Pokemon_Catching_Adventure/README.md

 ## The Ending
-After the electric stabilizer reaches 100%, the game is successfuly completed, rewarding the player with a special message from professor Oak and vistory music from the original games.
+After the electric stabilizer reaches 100%, the game is successfully completed, rewarding the player with a special message from professor Oak and victory music from the original games.
 Once the game is complete, the player still has the opportunity to encounter and capture more Pokémon to add to their pokedex, but can no longer access the Kirin region.

 Thanks for reading!